Don’t know how to use a wood chipper safely? Follow these safety tips:

 One thing you should never do is leave your chipper-shredder unattended.
 You never know when a curious pet or a kid will come running by.

 Don’t leave your chipper-shredder unsupervised even if it is fully disengaged and turned off.
 A machine of that size can fall on a child and cause some serious damage.

 Wood chippers are dangerous machines if used incorrectly or unsafely.
 Fast spinning blades and knives can cause serious damage to a person.
 That is why you should never stick your hands and arms inside a hopper while feeding it.

 A wood chipper is a useful but dangerous machine that can even kill you.
 If a person’s hand or a limb gets caught and pulled in by sharp and fast-spinning blades, a person can bleed to death.

 Now You Know How To Use A Chipper-Shredder

 A wood chipper is a dangerous machine that can injure you if you don’t practice caution and safety.
-This, of course, should not discourage you from buying one and using one, especially now that you know how to use a chipper-shredder safely.
+This, of course, should not discourage you from buying one, especially now that you know how to use a chipper-shredder safely.